 Our Team

-Joel Cabrita is a historian of modern Southern Africa who focuses on Eswatini (formerly Swaziland) and South Africa and an Assistant Professor in the Department of History.
+Joel Cabrita is a historian of modern Southern Africa who focuses on Eswatini (formerly Swaziland) and South Africa and an Associate Professor in the Department of History.
 She examines the transnational networks of the Southern African region including those which connect Southern Africans to the Atlantic and the Indian Oceans.

 Associate Director